CAPACITORS

 - Typical Markings: For large ceramics, the value in pF with multiplier (similar to resistors).
 No markings on small ceramic chip capacitors.

-Ceramic capacitors are made from two broad categories of dielectric, Class 1 ceramic capacitors have high stability and low losses, suitable for resonant circuit applications.
+Ceramic capacitors are made from two broad categories of dielectric types, which influences the temperature stability of the capacitor.
+Class 1 ceramic capacitors have high stability and low losses, suitable for resonant circuit applications.
 Class 2 ceramic capacitors have high volumetric efficiency (more capacitance for the same size!) and are suitable for buffer, by-pass and coupling applications in where the exact capacitance value is usually not so critical.
+However they suffer from significant DC bias effects.

 Class 1: